May 6, 2022

 [Shenzhen, China, May 6, 2022] Huawei held the Songshan Lake Talk on Next-Generation Data Center Facility to shed light on trends reshaping the future of the data center.
 The event was attended by more than 200 attendees including industry stakeholders, experts, consultants, and analysts, with featured discussions on the definition of next-generation data centers, innovations in power supply and cooling systems, and autonomous driving.

 Data centers are at the heart of digital transformation.
 Skyrocketing demand for data is driving the expansion of data centers globally.
-Charles Yang, Senior Vice President of Huawei and CEO of Huawei Data Center Facility Team, said in his opening remarks that “Digitalization and decarbonization are the two major trends that drive the global development.
+Charles Yang, Senior Vice President of Huawei and CEO of Huawei Data Center Facility Business, said in his opening remarks that “Digitalization and decarbonization are the two major trends that drive the global development.
 With the booming digital economy and accelerated carbon neutrality efforts, the new-generation data centers should integrate state-of-the-art computing, communication, and energy technologies to go low-carbon with coordination between power generation, grid, load, and storage.
 Huawei will join hands with industry experts and partners to build a high-quality ‘green foundation’ for the digital economy.”

 Topic 1: How to Define the Next-Generation Data Center